dropbox/pilot/Documentation/GettingStarted.md

 ## `Action`

 - [ ] TODO for @wkiefer
-    - think redux

 ## `Context`

-- [ ] TODO for @wkiefer
-    - providing context and acting as a responder chain
+- [ ] TODO for @wkiefer. providing context and acting as a responder chain

 ## Future Work

-- [ ] TODO for @wkiefer
-    - using a ViewModel as the core VC logic, making that easier
-    - formalizing the store
+- [ ] TODO for @wkiefer. using a ViewModel as the core VC logic, making that easier. formalizing the store